asogaard/adversarial/README.md

 - **Install miniconda**

-If `conda` is not installed already, it can be done automatically during installation.
+If `conda` is not installed already, it is *done automatically during installation*.
 Alternatively, you can do it manually by logging on to your preferred cluster, e.g. lxplus, and doing the following
 ```
 $ wget https://repo.continuum.io/miniconda/Miniconda2-latest-Linux-x86_64.sh